kljensen/ergonomic-som-hpc/content/remote-dev-with-vscode.md

 mostly "yes" and that it is configurable.
 But, I'm not going to describe that here.

+## Notes on restarting VSCode or switching networks

+If you restart VSCode or switch networks, it's likely that VSCode will lose it's connection to the HPC, but you don't lose any *saved* work (nor, likely, unsaved work).
+VSCode will attempt to reconnect to the HPC when you open the editor window again.
+Sometimes it will fail, for example if you took your laptop home and you're off the VPN.
+In that case, just keep VSCode open, reconnect to the VPN, and then let VSCode retry.
+I have never lost work.

 ## Making this easier

 When you install VSCode on your laptop/host machine, you get a